Doncaster R.L.F.C.

-Doncaster Rugby League Football Club (RLFC) is a professional rugby league football club, from Doncaster, South Yorkshire.
-They play in the third tier League 1.
+Doncaster Rugby League Football Club is a professional rugby league football club, based in Doncaster, South Yorkshire, England.
+They play home games at the Keepmoat Stadium and currently compete in the Championship, the second tier of British rugby league.

-They have previously been known as Doncaster Dragons (1995–2005) and Doncaster Lakers (2006–2007).
-They were also previously informally known as The Dons, but it is now their official nickname.
+Doncaster have never won any major honours.
+Their traditional home colours are blue and amber after Leeds Rhinos donated their home shirts to them when they were founded.
+They have a rivalry with Sheffield Eagles.

 History

 1951–1994: Foundation

+On 18 August 1951, Doncaster made their league debut with a 10–3 win over Wakefield Trinity at York Road greyhound stadium.
+They would go on to finish their inaugural season in eleventh position.
 From 1956–1961, Doncaster finished every season as the bottom side in the Rugby Football League, and remained consistently in the bottom three between 1963 and 1968.
 The 1970s, and early 1980s proved to be no easier, with Doncaster only avoiding a bottom three finish on two occasions between 1970 and 1985.

 In 1980, Yorkshire Television made a one-off documentary Another Bloody Sunday, the TV crew followed the Dons as they tried to avoid finishing the season without winning a single game.

 John Sheridan became head coach of the Dons in 1984.
 The club had no money but Sheridan still managed to put together one of the Dons' best squads and went on to win 30 of the 44 games they played under him.
 He was replaced by his number-two Graham Hepptinstall after a few years but a players' revolt saw him come back for a second spell.
 He was voted the most influential person in the club's history by the Dons fans.

 On Sunday 1 September 1991, Third Division rugby was introduced into British rugby league.
 Doncaster entertained Nottingham City that day with the home side winning by a club record 88–6.

 Doncaster won eight consecutive games under Tony Fisher, but in the penultimate game of the 1994 season they fell to a surprise 20–2 away defeat to mid-table Rochdale Hornets as Workington Town beat Keighley to take top spot.
 Doncaster won 10–5 in their final game away at Batley's Mount Pleasant and the club won promotion to the Premier Division for the first time in 1993–94.